mikeferguson/sandbox/asio_ros/README.md

 ## Boost ASIO + ROS Sandbox
-use at your own risk...
+This is a simple prototype of using boost::asio + ROS for ethernet connected devices.
+Use at your own risk...

 ## Notes